“Skills have become the global currency of 21st Century economies. They transform lives and drive economies.”

 The WorldSkills UK contest is an annual competition in which students and apprentices from hundreds of colleges and organisations compete in a series of stages and heats throughout the year – and the very best of the best go on to compete in national finals at The Skills Show at Birmingham’s NEC.

 New College Lanarkshire is very proud of our students’ brilliant track record at WorldSkills UK.
-We have finished top of the leaderboard three times in the last four years, earning the College the coveted title of ‘Best in the UK’.
+We have finished top three of the leaderboard for the last five years, earning the College the coveted title of ‘Best in the UK’ three times.

 The WorldSkills UK competition tests trade skills across five industry sectors: Engineering and Technology; Media and Creative; IT and Enterprise; Hospitality and Lifestyle; Construction and Infrastructure.